Life After The Mortgage is Paid Off: Our Family Financial Freedom Story

 3. Save More

 Outside of long-term planning, we were both ready to enjoy some short-term upgrades.
-We did this by saving cash automatically each month in our Ally savings account.
+We did this by saving cash automatically each month in our Crew bank account

-Ally’s “Buckets” feature made this process easy and fun.
-We could visually see how much we had in each “Bucket” and get excited as we were approaching our milestone goal numbers.
+Crew’s “Pockets” feature has made this process easy and fun.
+We can visually see how much we have in each “Pocket” and get excited as we approach our milestone goal numbers.

-Outside of the vacation bucket which I already spoke about, here are some of the Savings Buckets we’ve been able to enjoy already:
+Outside of the vacation pocket which I already spoke about, here are some of the savings goals we’ve been able to enjoy already:

 A New (to us) Car